Kjacob10/AWS-Certified-Cloud-Practitioner-Notes/practice-exam/practice-exam-10.md

 8. Which security service automatically recognizes and classifies sensitive data or intellectual property on AWS?
     - A. Amazon GuardDuty.
+      [ Threat detection service that monitors for malicious activity and unauthorized behavior.]
     - B. Amazon Macie.
+      [ Uses ML to discover, classify, and protect sensitive data such as PII ]
     - C. Amazon Inspector.
+      [Automated security assessment service that checks for vulnerabilities ]
     - D. AWS Shield.

     <details markdown=1><summary markdown='span'>Answer</summary>